Trusted WordPress tutorials, when you need them most.

 Publishing custom widgets in WordPress using FSE

-Now, if you visit your website you’ll see the new custom widget live.
+Now, if you visit your WordPress website, you’ll see the new custom content live in your template.

 We hope this article helped you learn how to easily use the visual editor for WordPress widgets.
-You may also want to see our guide on the best drag-and-drop page builders and how to create a landing page with WordPress.
+You may also want to see our guide on tips for mastering the WordPress content editor and how to create a landing page with WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.